Dr Louise Steel BA (Hons); PhD

 Faculty REF working group

-I am currently Readerin Mediterranean Archaeology and have worked at Lampeter since 2000.
-I have been involved in Cypriot archaeology for some twenty five years and have been involved in various research projects on the island.
+I am currently Reader in Mediterranean Archaeology and have worked at Lampeter since 2000.
+I am a specialisit in Cypriot archaeology for some twenty five years and have been involved in various research projects on the island.

 Since 2004 I have directed a fieldwork project at Arediou, which led to an AHRC funded community archaeology project (Hidden Pasts) under the Care for the Future Scheme in 2013.